Valentin-Kaiser/go-dbase/README.md

 		panic(err)
 	}

-	// Loop through all records using recordpointer in DBF struct
+	// Loop through all records using recordPointer in DBF struct
 	// Reads the complete record
 	for !dbf.EOF() {
 		// This reads the complete record